 A range of white powder coated single wall extensions are available to connect the boiler to the flexible liner.

-The nominal diameter of the extensions is 100 mm.
+The nominal diameter of the extensions is 100 mm or 125 mm.
 Extensions are supplied with locking bands.

 Table 9-3: Extensions